Resource Center

 It’s essential to create a work environment where all your employees feel comfortable taking their legally mandated lunch periods and rest breaks.
 Establish the Employee Breaks Policy that clearly explains the expectations regarding breaks.
 Employees must be aware of what breaks they’re required to and what is a compliant way to use them.

 But, if an employee still chooses not to take a break, no matter the reason, California law requires that you pay them “premium pay” - one extra hour of pay at the employee’s regular rate for each workday that the meal period is not provided.
 The rule stands for both the meal and the rest breaks.
+You can use our free California Meal Penalty Calculator to estimate the premium.

 Besides tracking employees’ working hours, the California Labor Law also requires you to track employees’ meal breaks.